BradSegal/Segal.co.za-Portfolio/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
-A practicing medical doctor with a passion for technology and innovation.
-Simultaneously pursued medicine along with a master's degree in biomedical engineering focusing on the applications of machine learning for health.
-He has worked extensively at the intersection of healthcare and data science to develop solutions to the challenges found in low-resource health systems, often serving as a bridge between technical and clinical teams.
-He is fascinated by the future of medical practice and how artificial intelligence will shape and enhance it.
+I﻿'m Brad, a practicing medical doctor with a passion for technology and innovation.
+I simultaneously pursued medicine along with a master's degree in biomedical engineering focusing on the applications of machine learning for health.
+I﻿ have worked extensively at the intersection of healthcare and data science to develop solutions to the challenges found in low-resource health systems, often serving as a bridge between technical and clinical teams.
+I﻿'m fascinated by the future of medical practice and how artificial intelligence will shape and enhance it.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/Bradley Segal CV.pdf" "newtab" >}}Download{{< /staticref >}} my resumé.